Mental Health First Aid- Standard- New virtual workshop

 Please see prerequisite information for minimum computer system requirements.

-This course is offered on a customized contract basis only and is not available for individual registration.
+This course is also offered on a customized contract basis to organizations.

 Please email firstname.lastname@example.org for more information.